adgwfg/matte-windows/readme.md

 - improving komorebi animations for config
 - cleaning the yasb file (there is a lot of junk there since i based it off the default config)

-- contact me on discord!: @zand_zand
+- contact me on discord!: @zand_zand (if you are interested in helping this project

 ---
 ##### this part exists for future